ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/indexes-error-handling.markdown

 # Error handling in Indexes

-Indexes in RavenDB are user provided Linq queries running on top of dynamic JSON data model.
+Indexes in RavenDB are user provided LINQ queries running on top of dynamic JSON data model.
 There is a wide space for errors here, either because of malformed index definition or missing / corrupt data on the JSON document itself.

 ## Index compilation errors